heimrichhannot/contao-advanced-dashboard-bundle/README.md

 A bundle to add more flexibility to the contao backend dashboard.

 ## Features
-- customizable dashboard version list
+- replaces the contao dashboard with a more customizable one
-- replaces dashboard be_welcome template with a better customizable twig template
+- customize the dashboard versions list to your need, like changing the visibility of user and tables or add custom rows

 ## Usage